smallmindsco/MongTap/README.md

 MongTap DOES NOT store each document that is inserted, so you won't get back exactly what you put in.
 What you get instead is a system that can do much of what you need for development and testing purposes without the overhead.
 And, perhaps, for other use-cases as well.
 For instance, a DataFlood model can be great for generating random states for videogames.
 It can be used as a way to roll up high-velocity data streams, you can build a dashboard directly off of a DataFlood model (so the dashboard updates very quickly) while "training" it via incoming data at the same time.
 It can be used as a filter to identify outliers and anomolies.
 It slices!
 It dices!
 Alas it cannot blend a bass...

-I suppose it could be considered "SAG" -- Statistically Augmented Generation, but LLMs and DataFlood are statistical models so it's redundant.
+I suppose it could be considered "SAG" -- Statistically Augmented Generation -- but LLMs and DataFlood are statistical models so it's redundant.

 ### Human-Editable and Human-Readable ML